RiyanBliTe/Pixel_WAR/README.md

 ![Alt Text](https://github.com/RiyanBliTe/Pixel_WAR/blob/master/images/game_proc.gif)

 Each color of the enemy gives him a different amount of health.
-When the enemy dies, there is a chance of losing extra life or improving weapons.
+When an enemy dies, there is a chance of extra life or improved weapons.

 ![Alt Text](https://github.com/RiyanBliTe/Pixel_WAR/blob/master/images/pwu.gif)